8.29.2013

 Spaghetti fresh is best but use what you have around.

-Tomatoes - I think cherry or small tomatoes are best for this, but if you have some larger tomatoes that you need to get rid of, go for it, but I would probably cut them into quarters thick slices
+this, but if you have some larger tomatoes that you need to get rid of, go for

-As much as garlic as you like – thinly sliced, I would probably use 6 cloves for 1 box of pasta.
-Some people prefer it smashed or grated.
+probably use 6 cloves for 1 box of pasta.
+Some people prefer it smashed or

-3 tablespoons nice extra virgin olive oil, plus more for serving
+3 tablespoons nice extra virgin olive oil, plus more for

 Salt and fresh ground black pepper

-Whatever fresh herbs you have like basil or chives (or both!)
+Whatever fresh herbs you have like basil or chives (or

 Shaved Parmesan, for serving (if you don't have Parmesan, feta is also great)